AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 If miners could swap from their current chain to the other chain and \emph{increase their revenue}, then we should expect some to do that.
 In turn, we expect each chain's difficulty to change, reflecting that change in participation.
-If some miners (on the whole) moved from \cL to \cR, then we'd expect \cL's difficulty to decrease and \cR's difficulty to increase, roughly proportionate to how many miners moved.
+If some miners (on the whole) moved from \cL to \cR, then we'd expect \cL's difficulty to decrease and \cR's difficulty to increase, corresponding to how many miners moved.
 Since this is an \emph{arbitrage opportunity} (for miners), we expect that any profitability gap will quickly be closed.
 Thus, we can say that a miner's revenue is \emph{equal} regardless of which chain they're mining: $\text{Revenue}_L = \text{Revenue}_R$ when measured in the same units.
 \begin{align}